systemd/systemd/docs/USER_RECORD.md

 `perMachine` or `binding` sections and can include its data exclusively in the regular section.
-A service that uses a separate, private channel for authenticating users (or that doesn't have a concept of authentication at all) does not need to to be concerned with the `secret` section of user records, as the fields included therein are only useful when executing authentication operations natively against JSON user records.
+A service that uses a separate, private channel for authenticating users (or that doesn't have a concept of authentication at all) does not need to be concerned with the `secret` section of user records, as the fields included therein are only useful when executing authentication operations natively against JSON user records.